peterheard01/logic-room/_posts/6-ways-cxos-lower-the-cost-of-software-development/2017-02-16-6-ways-cxos-lower-the-cost-of-software-development.md

 DevOps is fundamentally about culture; a culture of automation reduces complexity and this will drive down cost and improve efficiency.

-## Refactor Systems - Don't Rewrite
+## Refactor Legacy Systems - Don't Rewrite

-Astonishingly, there is [$1,000,000 of technical debt](https://www.logicroom.co/the-cost-of-poor-quality-code-on-digital-transformation/) included in the average code base.
+Astonishingly, there is [$1,000,000 of technical debt](https://www.logicroom.co/the-cost-of-poor-quality-code-on-digital-transformation/){:target="_blank"} included in the average code base.

 The article I linked to (above) shows that this debt causes huge problems for organisations.
 There are several problems that bad code is likely to create in an organisation